A kids stood looking away at massive snow capped mountains. A bucket list view on a family gap year.

 Continents: 6

-Our plan was to make extensive use of internal flights to take us to additional stops along the way!
 Our initial plans included four of the seven continents, following the sun, starting in South America and finishing in Asia.
 With Europe on our doorstep, we didn’t initially include it in the itinerary but added it late into the trip, along with Africa, as we travelled the final leg back to the UK.

 Edinburgh, Scotland – 19th to 20th June